MiguelGuimaraes37/find-a-coach/README.md

 28. -> Add handling errors in signup, done
 29. -> Add sign in functionality into auth page, done
 30. -> Add token auth, to then create and read allowed data, done
+31. -> Update the UI base on auth state, done